“Truth, like gold, is to be obtained not by its growth, but by washing away from it all that is not gold.”

 – Leo Tolstoy, 19th Century Russian Author

 In their minds, strategic leaders develop the future narrative for their organization and then put the wheels in motion to make the story a reality.
 Some of the best stories have already been told and have already happened in other industries and organizations.
 To use the learnings and stories of how other industries unfolded and other organizations grew and created differentiation can often be the best path forward.
-Strategic leaders are masters at borrowing stories and applying them to their situation.
+Strategic leaders are masters at borrowing stories and applying them to their situations.

 What is an Analogy?

-An analogy is the application of meaning, information or strategy from a non-related situation or entity to a current situation.
+An analogy is the application of meaning, information, or strategy from a non-related situation or entity to a current situation.
 Organizations often use analogies from different organizations and industries in strategy development, whether they are analogies to explain better their context or analogies of strategies to employ.
-The right analogy has the power to align the collective thinking and perspectives of people, and provide clarity in the strategic path forward.
+The right analogy has the power to align the collective thinking and perspectives of people and provide clarity in the strategic path forward.

 How do you find the right analogies?

 The tricky part is finding the right analogy for your situation.
-Finding the right analogies are a function of the potential analogies you have to choose from and your ability to connect the analogy to your current situation.
-The potential analogies you have to choose from really comes down to your base of knowledge of other organizations and industries.
+Finding the right analogies is a function of the potential analogies you have to choose from and your ability to connect the analogy to your current situation.
+The potential analogies you have to choose from really come down to your base of knowledge of other organizations and industries.
 The first place to always start is to read voraciously.
-Business Week, Fortune, Wired and a ton of online sites make their living on finding cool organizations doing cool things.
+Business Week, Fortune, Wired, and a ton of online sites make their living on finding cool organizations doing cool things.
 And, as you read these stories, think through the lens of how they might apply to your organization or situation.
 The best way to think about analogies is to try to find the best ones that fit the challenges across an organization’s context.

 Product or service analogies